nasa/openmct/platform/identity/README.md

-This bundle is responsible for introducing identity management features and API to Open MCT Web.
+This bundle is responsible for introducing identity management features and API to Open MCT.